 For your specific situation, where you have a tileset for your modpack, you could make your ruleset set 'preferred_tileset'?
 That's probably a good idea anyway, and if it doesn't suppress "tileset and topology are incompatible" warnings, it probably should be made to.

 (This doesn't help the situation of a ruleset author who doesn't have a specific tileset, nor a scenario author who wants to force a client topology.)

-#5 Updated by David Fernandez (bard) 2 months ago
+#5 Updated by David Fernandez (bard) almost 5 years ago

 you could make your ruleset set 'preferred_tileset'?

 You are right, thanks.
 It seems to work.
 It does not suppress the warnings, but it might be good enough.